Customer Story How Bitso cut change failure rate 83% while scaling delivery with coding agents

 Comprehensive Coverage

-Environments and the test runtime, all built in.
+Environments, the test runtime, and Plans, all built in.

-Signadot ships the test runtime too: Smart Tests for new validations, Jobs for your existing test suites.
-Both run inside your cluster.
+Signadot ships the runtime too: Smart Tests for new validations, Jobs for your existing suites, and Plans for platform-governed agentic verification.
+All run inside your cluster.

 Testimonials